Your Prophecy implementation provides the initial and ongoing automation scripts required to keep your database refreshed from your business systems.

 2. Processes to run before any changes are made to database

 This section allows a full zip backup of the database to be run, thereby creating a checkpoint should the database administrator wish to reverse the changes made in the script.
-The Prophecy Database Manager also supports full database restore.
+Prophecy Management Studio also supports full database restore.

 The number of zip backups can be automatically trimmed by specifying how many to keep.
 Older zip files outside this number will be automatically deleted by the script.